Create a second room

 Hint

-Make sure the ESClocation is inside the walkable area navigation polygon.
+Make sure the ESCInteractionLocation is inside the walkable area (i.e. the navigation

-Further down in the ESCExit’s settings, select the Target scene
+Also in the ESCExit’s settings, select the Target Scene.
+Clicking

 this will take you to a file explorer where you can choose the room you want